Warning…

 Which brings us…

-To the last topic that we want to discuss which is the possibility of you purchasing a pet insurance policy.
-Now we only mention this because, the last thing that you want to have happen four or five years from now is for your little bundle of joy to develop a medical condition or suffer from an injury which required treatment that you simply couldn’t afford.
+The last topic we want to discuss is the possibility of you purchasing a pet insurance policy.
+Now, we only mention this because the last thing you want to have happened four or five years from now is for your little bundle of joy to develop a medical condition or suffer from an injury that requires treatment you couldn’t afford.

 Dali’ is a 13.5yo Bolognese 🙂 lifelong puppy that unfortunately developed from november 30th 2020 a chronic Glaucoma and blindness on one eye with a 50% possibility to get in on the other, too.